-Just because you are heading outdoors doesn’t mean you need to settle for sub-par recipes!
-This Southwestern Chicken Tin Foil Dinner is packed with flavor and sure to become a family favorite!
+This Southwestern Chicken Tin Foil Dinner is packed with flavor and only a handful of ingredients!
 Make it on hot coals, on the grill, or even in the oven at home!

 Pull off 4 sheets of heavy-duty tin foil (8-10) inches and layer to create two packets.
 Lightly mist with cooking spray.